z3ina-m/introduction-to-github-codespaces/README.md

 ---

 ## 9. Pull the web change into Codespaces
-In the terminal:
+Finally, run the following command in Codespaces to download the latest changes from GitHub:

 ```bash
 git pull origin main
 ```
-**Explanation:** downloads and merges the changes from GitHub into your Codespace.
+Pulling updates your local Codespaces environment with changes from the remote GitHub repository.
+This ensures you are working with the latest version of the project before you continue coding.

 Run the program again to confirm:
 ```bash